 All students are encouraged to participate in recreational sports.
 Such participation enriches personality by developing desirable attitudes toward health, social-mindedness, sportsmanship, competition, cooperative effort, institutional loyalty and other values and skills that carry over into later life.
 Sports for men, women, and coed teams are offered.
-The sports include flag football, volleyball, dodgeball, basketball, softball, and indoor soccer.
-Periodic tournaments are held for ping pong and racquetball.
+The sports include flag football, volleyball, basketball, softball, ultimate Frisbee and soccer.